Florida university to design ‘Category 6’ hurricane wind and surge simulator

 Chowdhury envisions the new project will comprise an array of 24 fans about 60 feet wide and 40 feet tall, though such figures are preliminary, he stressed, as scientists work to develop the National Full-Scale Testing Infrastructure for Community Hardening in Extreme Wind, Surge, and Wave Events — or NICHE, for short.

 The array of fans will sit at one end of a 200-foot-long wave basin, with a test structure resting on a turntable at the opposite end.
-Fans will produce high-powered winds, like those seen in a hurricane, thunderstorm, or tornado, while paddles or pistons will generate waves.
-Pressure sensors, accelerometers, strain gauges, and other instruments will measure the impact of wind and water on the test structure.
+Fans will produce high-powered winds, like those seen in a hurricane, thunderstorm or tornado, while paddles or pistons will generate waves.
+Pressure sensors, accelerometers, strain gauges and other instruments will measure the impact of wind and water on the test structure.
 “We want to see how much it can withstand before it breaks up,” Chowdhury said.

-NICHE will build on research conducted using FIU’s Wall of Wind, a set of fans that can pelt solar panels, traffic lights, small buildings and other unlucky test objects with winds up to 157 mph — the minimum speed of a Category 5 cyclone.
+NICHE will build on research conducted using FIU’s Wall of Wind, a set of fans that can pelt solar panels, traffic lights, small buildings and other test objects with winds up to 157 mph — the minimum speed of a Category 5 cyclone.
 The Wall of Wind was built to simulate the power of 1992’s Hurricane Andrew, which inflicted $27 billion in damages in South Florida and killed 65 people.
-It can’t, however, replicate the winds or floods associated with a new generation of Dorian-like storms.
+The Wall of Wind can’t, however, replicate the winds or floods associated with a new generation of Dorian-like storms.

 “We have facilities that can look at the impact of wind loads on structures.
-We have facilities that can look at the impact of store surge and waves on structures,” said Joy Pauschke, NSF program director in the division of civil, mechanical, and manufacturing innovation.
+We have facilities that can look at the impact of store surge and waves on structures,” said Joy Pauschke, NSF program director in the division of civil, mechanical and manufacturing innovation.
 “But we don’t have a facility that can look at the coupled interaction of having both the wind loads and the wave loads on structures.”

-Existing testing sites can only test these elements in isolation and only accommodate relatively small test objects.
-FIU’s Wall of Wind is around 20 feet wide and 14 feet high, large enough to overwhelm a low-rise building with powerful gales, but too small to test a multistory home.
+Existing testing sites can test these elements only in isolation and accommodate only relatively small test objects.
+FIU’s Wall of Wind is about 20 feet wide and 14 feet high, large enough to overwhelm a low-rise building with powerful gales, but too small to test a multistory home.
 The Large Wave Flume at Oregon State University can test storm surges by sending powerful waves down a narrow channel to crash into barriers on the other end, but like the Wall of Wind, it is limited in scale.

 NICHE will test the interaction of wind and waves on structures as large as a two-story house.
 Incorporating storm surge is a key advantage of the project, since it is water, not wind, that produces the most damage during a hurricane, so much so that some experts have argued that the current wind-based rating system should be replaced with a new scale that factors in flood risk.